maxh/maxheinritz.com/_posts/2026-03-07-after-abundance.md

 Technologists increasingly promise a world of abundance.
 Peter Diamandis popularizes the idea in his writing and podcast conversations: exponential technologies are making the essentials of life cheaper and more accessible.
 "Technology is a resource-liberating mechanism," he writes in _Abundance_.
 "It can make the once scarce the now abundant."

 The vision is seductive.
-Food, energy, computation, education, medicine -- all becoming dramatically cheaper, perhaps approaching free.
+Food, energy, computation, education, medicine all becoming dramatically cheaper, perhaps approaching free.
 Humanity transitions from a civilization organized around scarcity to one constrained only by imagination.

 But "a world of abundance" does not mean "everyone gets what they want all the time."
 It means everyone gets stuff.
 [And much of what people want is not stuff.](/posts/the-last-finite-resource.html)

 ## Positional goods

 Economist Fred Hirsch made this point in 1976 in _Social Limits to Growth_.
+His framework breaks down consumption into two categories: "material goods" and "positional goods."
+Material goods are those whose value is independent of other people's behavior: my enjoyment of warm shower is unimpacted by anyone else's behavior.
+With sufficiently advanced technology, we can all have warm showers whenever we want.

-Many of the things people value are what he calls "positional goods": inherently scarce goods and services whose access is mediated by relative standing.
+Positional goods, in contrast, are those inherently scarce resources whose access is mediated by relative standing.
 As Hirsch wrote: "An individual can improve his capacity to acquire scenic property by improving his position in the income and wealth distribution, that is, by getting richer vis-à-vis his fellows.
 The same result will not be achieved if he gets richer along with his fellows."

 Coastal property near a major city.
 A house in the top school district.
 A desirable partner.
 Social and political influence.
 An esteemed career.
 These cannot be manufactured into abundance... the supply of "being in the top one percent" or even "top decile" is fixed by definition.